Package Leaflet: Information for the Patient

 Clomipramine hydrochloride

-Anafranil belongs to a group of medicines called tricyclic antidepressants, medicines for treating depression and mood disorders.
+Anafranil belongs to a group of medicines called tricyclic antidepressants, used to treat depression and mood disorders.

-In adults, Anafranil may be used for the treatment of depression, obsessive-compulsive disorders, phobias, anxiety attacks, and narcolepsy syndrome.
+In adults, Anafranil can be used to treat depression, obsessive-compulsive disorders, phobias, panic attacks, and narcolepsy syndrome.

 If the answer is YES to any of the above, Anafranil may not be suitable for you.